 Wanda had a 7:00 am dentist appointment.
 We reached DentoAmerica around 6:40 am.
 Sometime around 7:20 am, Wanda was called to discuss a change in appointments.
 (Click here to see the price list for each treatment.)
 Wanda's Monday appointment was now added to her Tuesday schedule.
 No big deal, except getting up at 5 am was a bitch.

 Well, time for breakfast.
 We tried a new place, Comida Mexicana.
 It was great.

 I played the final Buzzo's gig for this season.
 I will surely miss playing in gigs nearly as much as I'll miss the 80ºF weather in Mexico.

-Wanda's final day with DentoAmerica ended with two appoinments.
-Dr. Kevin, Dentist, placed the crowns on lower jaw and made final impressions for a mouth guard to hand to Wanda after her last appointment.
-Dr. Oscar Ramos, Surgical Specialist, placed the temporary crowns on the two implant abuttments.
+Wanda's final day with DentoAmerica ended with two appointments.
+Dr. Kevin, Dentist, placed the crowns on the lower jaw and made final impressions for a mouth guard to hand to Wanda after her last appointment.
+Dr. Oscar Ramos, the Surgical Specialist, placed the temporary crowns on the two implant abutments.
 The permanent crowns will be placed next year after time goes by for the implants to heal.
-Click here for details and cost.
+Click here to see the price list for each treatment.

 Packing to return to Wisconsin was a somber endeavor.